-Victims of negligence in Grapevine can suffer a variety of devastating injuries to the back and neck that can require long-term medical care and can cause them to become permanently disabled.
+Victims of negligence can suffer a variety of devastating injuries to the back and neck that can require long-term medical care and can cause them to become permanently disabled.
 Some common injuries include:

 - Herniated disc.
 A herniated disc involves damage to the rubbery discs that cushion the vertebrae in the spine.
 A herniated disc can also be referred to as a slipped or ruptured disc.
 It occurs when the soft jelly-like material pushes out through a tear in the exterior.
 The nearby nerves can be irritated, and a victim can experience pain, numbness, or weakness in an arm or leg.
 Treatments can include medications, physical therapy, and surgery.

 - Spinal fractures.
 Devastating spinal fractures can be caused by the force on the spine in a car crash, fall, or sports injury.
 The type of treatment will depend on the location of the fracture.
 In minor fractures, cervical bracing may be sufficient.
 However, when the fracture is serious, traction, surgery, or a combination of these treatments can be required.